microsoft/ApplicationInspector-Action/README.md

         arguments: -t
 ```

 You can also specify a number of options to the action.
-See the main Application Inspector documentation for the arguments you can pass.
+See the Application Inspector [wiki](https://github.com/microsoft/ApplicationInspector/wiki/1.-CLI-Usage) for guidance.
+This tool performs the `analyze` command.

 ```
     - uses: microsoft/ApplicationInspector-Action@v1